-Non-Discrimination Policy/Special Assistance

-Lewis & Clark College adheres to a nondiscriminatory policy with respect to employment, enrollment, and program.
+Non-Discrimination Policy/Special Assistance Lewis & Clark College adheres to a nondiscriminatory policy with respect to employment, enrollment, and program.
 The College does not discriminate on the basis of race, color, creed, religion, sex, national origin, age, handicap or disability, sexual orientation, or marital status and has a firm commitment to promote the letter and spirit of all equal opportunity and civil rights laws.

-Participation in the Learning Community Students are required to attend and actively participate in all scheduled class meetings.
+Participation in the Learning Community

+Students are required to attend and actively participate in all scheduled class meetings.
 This includes being on time, being prepared, following through on group projects, and otherwise engaging with colleagues as fellow professionals.
 Becoming a counselor/therapist involves looking closely at ourselves, our values, beliefs, and biases.
 This can be a very personal, and sometimes emotional, process.
 Treating colleagues with respect, listening deeply to their experiences, and being open to diverse world views encourages a collaborative milieu of care in which we can all challenge ourselves and each other to critically examine and develop our skills and perspectives.
 In order to prepare for each class, students should carefully read and study all assigned materials to be ready to discuss, debate, and apply the content of readings.
 Class discussion and interaction with colleagues are fundamental to the process of learning to be a therapist and all sessions include necessary information.
-Therefore, if you must miss a class, follows the bare to determine and the instruction with colleagues are striked to be a therapist and all sessions include necessary information. fellow students and the instructor may ask you to contribute to learning community in another way.
+Therefore, if you must miss a class, fellow students and the instructor may ask you to contribute to learning community in another way.
 If you must be absent or late, please email the instructor at least several hours prior to class.